FeelCove/CoveApp/docs/download_install_apk.md

 # Downloading and installing Android development apk

 1. Download the [android_dev.apk](../apk/android_dev.apk) file to your mobile device.
-2. Allow App Installations from Unknown Sources.
+2. Allow app installations from unknown sources.
 For a) [Samsung](https://www.verizon.com/support/knowledge-base-222186/), b) [Pixel](https://support.google.com/pixelphone/answer/7391672?hl=en#zippy=%2Cget-apps-from-other-sources)
 3. Locate the apk file on your mobile device after downloading it.
 4. Select the file and choose “Install”.
 5. After installation, find and tap the “Cove DEV” icon.
 This will load the login page.
 It is not necessary to log in.